Environmental, Social and Governance (“ESG”) Investing

 - Support the Plan’s fiduciary responsibility to Members as well as provide benefits to a broader group of stakeholders that may be impacted by the Plan’s investments.

 Based on these beliefs, the Plan has started down the path of formalizing and enhancing our existing commitment to Environmental, Social and Governance investing.
 To assist the Pension Office in advancing our ESG investing approach, the Plan has retained Quinn and Partners, a leading management consultancy that specializes in sustainable finance and responsible investment practices.
 Quinn and Partners has provided the Pension Office Team and Committee with training and resources on the ever-expanding ESG landscape, including some of the challenges industry participants face when implementing responsible investment processes.
-They have also assisted the Pension Office in developing a formal Responsible Investing Policy that details the Plan’s beliefs and desired ESG investment approaches as well as a two-year road map of action items and themes to explore.
-We expect the Responsible Investment Policy to be finalized in the Fall and made available to our Members and the general public on our website soon after.
+They have also assisted the Pension Office in developing a formal Responsible Investment Policy that details the Plan’s beliefs and desired ESG investment approaches as well as a two-year road map of action items and themes to explore.

 While we already incorporate ESG factors into many of our investment selection and monitoring activities, we understand there is always room for improvement.
 While maintaining focus on our primary investment goal of maximizing returns for Members, over the next couple of years, the Plan will be: